a-luna/aaronluna.dev/content/post/svelte-svelma-base64-application-rollup-sass-example/index.md

     params:
       credit: "Photo by Joshua Sortino on Unsplash"
 ---
-This is a simple application that encodes/decodes ASCII text or hex strings to/from base64 and provides reactive UI components to help illustrate the encoding process.
+I am currently teaching myself svelte and I have enjoyed pretty much everything about it.
+I decided to create a simple application that encodes ASCII text or hex strings to base64, and vice-versa.
+In order to take advantage of svelte's strengths, the application contains reactive UI components to help illustrate the encoding process.

 - ### Base64 Encoder/Decoder